shruti1210/shruti1210/README.md

 <h1 align='center'> Hello! :wave:</h1>
 <p align='center'>
 I'm Shruti!
-A passionate roboticist, writer and software engineer by profession.
+A passionate roboticist and software engineer by profession.
 </p>
 <p align='center'>Feel free to reach out in case any queries via <a href="https://www.linkedin.com/in/shrutisharma1210/">Linkedin</a>
   or via <a href="mailto:shruti12101997@gmail.com">email</a>.</p>